weaversa/cryptol-course/labs/CryptoProofs/CryptoProofsAnswers.md

 Before working through this lab, you'll need
   * Cryptol to be installed,
   * this module to load succesfully,
-  * an editor for completing the exercises in this file,
+  * an editor for completing the exercises in this file.

-  * basic knowledge of using the Cryptol interpreter to load modules and evaluate functions,
+You'll also need experience with
+  * loading modules and evaluating functions in the interpreter,
-  * basic knowledge of Cryptol's sequence and `Integer` types,
+  * sequence and `Integer` types,
-  * basic knowledge of Cryptol's `:prove` and `:sat` commands,
+  * `:prove` and `:sat` commands,
-  * intermediate knowledge of how to manipulate sequences using `#`, `take`, `split`, and `join`,
+  * manipulating sequences using `#`, `take`, `split`, and `join`,
-  * intermediate knowledge of how to write functions and properties,
+  * writing functions and properties,
-  * basic knowledge of lambda functions,
+  * lambda functions,
-  * basic knowledge of sequence comprehensions, and
+  * sequence comprehensions, and
-  * experience with logical, comparison, and arithmetic operators.
+  * logical, comparison, and arithmetic operators.

 ## Skills You'll Learn